ioChem-BD/readthedocs/html/amber.rst

 For every atom, we will output it's serial number, atom type, coordinates in cartesian and fractional modes, in angstroms.

-Information its readed from `parameter/topology`_ file specification and `trajectory restart`_ file.
+Information its read from `parameter/topology`_ file specification and `trajectory restart`_ file.
 Solvent atoms will be discarded.

 .. image:: /imgs/AMBER_geometry.png